bgoonz/docs-collection/google-chrome/native-client/pepper_beta/cpp/classpp_1_1_file_ref.md

 Detailed Description
 --------------------

-The `FileRef` class represents a "weak pointer" to a file in a file system.
+The `FileRef` class represents a “weak pointer” to a file in a file system.

 ------------------------------------------------------------------------